Adelb150/Adelb150/README.md

 - 👋 Hi, I’m Alejandro!
-- 👀 I’m interested in learning CS and Computer Languages
+- Junior Computer Science student at UTD with growing experience in cybersecurity competitions and labs.
+Skilled in Python, Linux, and security tools.
+Eager and actively learning cybersecurity concepts every day!

 <!---